Glider Cheatsheet

 results.append(comp)

-Identify functions that receives or send ETH
+return results Identify functions that receives or send ETH

 Problem